abzdel/Hugging_Face_AWS_Tutorial/README.md

 Choose the Hugging Face model you'd like to be hosted.
 For this project, we'll host our own version of [DistilGPT2](https://huggingface.co/distilbert/distilgpt2)

-I've split up this process into two files:
+I've split up this process into two files.
+I've made the following changes to the default py deployment file you can find on Hugging Face:
 - host.py
     - changed the top few lines to load in Role from environment variable
     - added some print statements
     - removed model querying - this notebook should only deploy the model to SageMaker
 - query.py
     - this takes command line input that will be passed to our model
-    - we're using a text-to-image model, so this will tell the model what to generate
+    - we're using a text generation model, so this will tell the model what to generate

 I recommend using these two python files, but if you'd like to create your own you can find the boilerplate on your model's hugging face page: